hudec117/tic-tac-toe/CONTRIBUTING.md

 5. Select "hudec117/tic-tac-toe" to clone and choose a suitable location
   - It will create a folder for the project so no need to create a new folder.
 6. On the bottom right you'll be prompted to open the repository, click "Open"

+## Building the Project (one-time)

+1. In VS Code, open the terminal.
+2. Execute `cd src`
+3. Execute `npm install`

+## Running the Project

+1. In VS Code go to the "Run" tab (Ctrl + Shift + D)
+2. Make sure "Launch Program" is selected
+3. Press F5

 ## Folder Structure